SDXorg/PySD-Cookbook/docs/analyses/getting_started/Python.rst

 .. code:: python

     if 5 < 3:
-        print 'This block will not be run'
+        print 'In the if'
     else:
-        print 'This block will be run'
+        if 5 > 3:
+            print 'in the elif'
+        else:
+            print 'In the else'

 .. parsed-literal::

-    This block will be run
+    in the elif

 .. code:: python

     if 5 < 3:
+        print 'In the if'
-        print 'This block will not be run' elif 5 >= 3:
+    elif 5 >= 3:
-        print 'This runs instead'
+        print 'in the elif'
     else:
-        print 'Not this'
+        print 'in the else'

 .. parsed-literal::